thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 - **IAM**: Use least privilege principles for IAM roles and policies.
 - **Logging**: Enabled logging and monitoring.

  >**Side Task**: Create a virtual machine, and assign **Bob** the Virtual machine contributor role for the machine.
 Then Log in as Bob and see what task **Bob** can perform with that role.
-Once done, take a screenshot of the completed task and upload on LinkedIn including the Hashtag #cloudprojectwithcyberpreacher while sharing your experiences around the project.
+Once done, take a screenshot of the completed task and upload on LinkedIn including the Hashtag #cloudprojectwithcyberpreacher #CPwCP while sharing your experiences around the project.

  >**Note**: Ensure to delete every resources created during this project, to ensure cost management.